raashi31/PyramidDevelopers-Animation/README.md

-This project is a small and quick animation done using React Js.
+This repository is my code submission for a fun coding challenge held at Pyramid Developers.